kinfe19/kinfe19/README.md

 <img src="https://camo.githubusercontent.com/d8fffd69bd398d940f44e3a324954a3f61c672e15f276501971ef416305ccc96/68747470733a2f2f6769746875622d70726f66696c652d74726f7068792e76657263656c2e6170702f3f757365726e616d653d4241636f64652d58" alt="BAcode-X" data-canonical-src="https://github-profile-trophy.vercel.app/?username=BAcode-X" style="max-width: 100%;">

 <p align="center">
-I'm excited to be a data scientist, competitive programmer, and software development expert, bringing a wealth of skills in software design, development, and integration.
-With over 4 years of hands-on experience, I've been actively involved in coding, designing, deploying, and debugging complex back-end projects using the Python language.
-Collaborating with various clients, I've successfully identified their needs and goals to craft robust web application backend components.
+I'm really happy to work as a data scientist, competitive programmer, and software development expert.
+This means I have a lot of skills in making computer programs and software.
+I've been doing this for more than four years, and during that time, I've been busy writing, designing, putting into action, and fixing complicated computer projects that work behind the scenes.
+I use a computer language called Python for this work.

+I've also been working with different clients, and I'm good at understanding what they want and what they're trying to achieve.
+This helps me create strong parts of websites and applications that run smoothly in the background.
 </p>
 <div align="center">
   <a href="https://www.python.org" rel="nofollow">